CradlePHP/cradlephp.github.io/docs/concepts/introduction.md

 <a name="why"></a>
 ## Why ?

-Cradle began as a simple micro framework built on PHP 7.
-At its core, the main feature is simplicity, designed for collaborating with other technologies in your stack.
-Most PHP frameworks are built with a lot in mind, making developing complex PHP centric apps much easier, assuming that PHP is the center of everyone's world.

 Modern applications these days, however usually do not rely on the LAMP/LEMP stack alone.
 They use services for caching, indexing, file storage, push